Handling Dental Trauma Before Visiting a Dentist at Off the Trace Dental!

 Chipped or Fractured Teeth

-- Minor tooth fractures can be smoothed by a dentist, or filled with a tooth-colored resin material.
+- Minor tooth fractures can be smoothed by a dentist near you, or filled with a tooth-colored resin material.

 - More severe fractures might require a crown or, in cases where the pulp is exposed, root canal therapy.